-Please follow the three step process below:
+Please follow the two-step process below:

 - Use the link to the Women's online recruitment site at the bottom of this page

-- Login or register if you haven't done so already
+- Login, or register if you haven't done so already

 - Find the graduate position/program you are interested in, and click on Apply Now.

 Please note that you will need to apply for each of the positions/programs you are interested in.

 - Cover Letter of application addressed to Kate O'Donnell